Content

 Multimedia v.s.
 Vector

-- No vector length control
+- Limited instruction set- No vector length control

 - No strided load/store or scatter/gather